-Bank will update the AIF Rulebook to reflect the AIFMD Regulations.
-Initially, the position which applies under the NU Series of Notices will continue to apply but the approach to marketing of AIF to retail investors, both regulated and unregulated AIF will be subject to further review.
+A. Regulation 44 of the AIFM Regulations permits the marketing of AIF to retail investors and is reflected in the AIF Rulebook at chapter 1 - RIAIF Requirements.
+Initially, the position which applies under the NU Series of Notices will continue to apply but the approach to marketing of AIF to retail investors, of both regulated and unregulated AIF will be subject to further review.
 Meanwhile, those AIF which were approved to market in Ireland by the Central Bank under Notice NU 19 of the NU Series of Notices may continue to operate.